Broughton in Furness CE Primary School

 When the PE specialist first started, she commented that quite a few of the pupils were reluctant to participate and would often give weak excuses to sit out.
 However, there has been a noticeable change in the pupils’ attitude who all now approach lessons with far more enthusiasm.
 Class teachers often comment on how the children are really enjoying their PE lessons.

-Classroom teachers regularly observe the PE specialist as part of their CPD, and older pupils enthusiastically assist in lessons with younger pupils, building their skills as young leaders and also developing a better understanding of how to break skills down.
+Classroom teachers regularly observe the PE specialist as part of their CPD, as well as coaches who deliver and older pupils enthusiastically assist in lessons with younger pupils, building their skills as young leaders and also developing a better understanding of how to break skills down.

 Pupils have been retested in terms of fitness and skills and many of the pupils are showing a remarkable improvement.
 When students were asked to comment on whether they felt there was any improvement in PE since the specialist arrived, the students were unanimous in saying lessons were more fun and interesting.
 The overriding factor that came out of the comments was how pupils now felt far more challenged to push themselves to personal limits and the confidence they were gaining in their own ability.
 There was also a lot of positive comments about how much they are enjoying working on improving their fitness levels.